gnoverse/awesome-gno/README.md

 # Awesome Gno [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated list of awesome frameworks, libraries, software and resources related to the <a href='https://gno.land'>Gnoland</a> blockchain.
+A curated list of awesome frameworks, libraries, software and resources related to the [gno.land](https://gno.land) blockchain.

-Gnoland is a robust blockchain that provides concurrency and scalability with smart contracts programmed in Gno, a Go interpreter.
+gno.land is a robust blockchain that provides concurrency and scalability with smart contracts programmed in Gno, a Go interpreter.

 > Do you gno?